MENU IVY GROVE SURGERY ivy.gs

 In common with many other organisations and services, we hold regular training days for our staff.
 These are for the benefit of our staff and to improve patient care.
 We hold these generally once a month on a Wednesday afternoon and we will be closed to normal business.

-Closure will also be notified on the home page on the day.
-If you need medical help when we are closed, please see our out of hours page.
+Closure will be notified on the home page on the day.
+If you need medical help when we are full, please see our options if full page, and for help when we are closed, please see our out of hours page.

 Job vacancies SHORTCUT ivy.gs/jobs